Judy Lynn

 Judy Lynn Kelly (née Voiten; April 16, 1936 – May 26, 2010) was an American country music singer and beauty queen who was crowned Miss Idaho in 1955.

 Life and career

 Lynn was born in Boise, Idaho, United States.
 As a teenager she joined a nationwide tour of Grand Ole Opry performers.
 She was hired to fill in for Jean Shepard, who had become ill during the tour.

-Lynn soon married her manager and for over 20 years her show was a popular staple piece of the Las Vegas strip, featuring her brand of country music, appearing in dazzling Nudie costumes.
+Lynn married her manager shortly thereafter.
+For more than 20 years, she performed a country music residency on the Las Vegas Strip, often wearing signature Nudie-style costumes.

 In 1951, Lynn starred in the Broadway musical Top Banana and its film adaptation, alongside comedic actor Phil Silvers who won a Tony Award for his performance.

 Death

 Lynn retired from the music business in 1980 to become a Christian minister.
 She died on May 26, 2010, after suffering congestive heart failure at her home in Jeffersonville, Indiana.